-Multiple-Engagements

-\square

-agree to perform Referee/Official Services Ι. (Services) for the North Orange County Community College District's (District), Campus.
-This release will be applicable for the fiscal year to agree to perform Performer.
-Musician. or Guest Speaker Services as specified:

-One-Time Engagement

-for the North Orange County Corr nmunity Collec e District's (District), Campus, on or about , .
-I understand that the District will compensate me the total sum of (\$) for the performance of these Services, payable upon service completion.

-I understand that I am working as an individual Independent Contractor and not as a company with or without employees.
-I further understand that I am not an employee of the District, and that I am required to complete and submit an I.R.S.
-Form (W-9) to the District prior to the receipt of payment for such Services.

-I understand and acknowledge that the Services I perform may be dangerous and hazardous and, by its very nature may pose the potential risk of severe and serious physical and emotional injury/illness, or even death, to those individuals who perform such Services.

-I UNDERSTAND AND ACKNOWLEDGE THAT IN ORDER TO PARTICIPATE IN THESE SERVICES, I AGREE TO ASSUME ALL LIABILITY AND RESPONSIBILITY FOR ANY AND ALL POTENTIAL RISKS, INJURIES, OR EVEN DEATH THAT MAY BE CAUSED BY MY NEGLIGENCE OR MISCONDUCT WHILE PARTICIPATING IN SUCH SERVICES.
-I represent and warrant that I am mentally and physically fit, capable, able, and willing to complete these Services without any limitations.

-I understand, acknowledge, and agree that the District, its trustees, employees, agents, coaches, teachers, students, volunteers, or representatives shall not be liable for any injury/illness suffered by me which is incident to and/or associated with preparing for and/or conducting such Services.

-I hereby release, discharge, indemnify, and agree to hold harmless District, District's governing board (Board), and College and each of their trustees, employees, agents, coaches, teachers, volunteers, and representatives free from any and all liability arising out of or in connection with my performance of these Services.
-For purpose of this RELEASE, liability means all claims, demands, losses, causes of action, suits, or judgments of any kind that myself or my guardians, heirs, executors, administrators, and assigns may have against District, Board, College, and their trustees, employees, agents, coaches, teachers, volunteers, and representatives because of my personal, physical or emotional, injury, accident, illness, or death, or because of any loss of or damage to property that occurs to me or my property during my performance of Services that may result from any cause including but not limited to District's, Board's, College's, trustees', employees', agents' coaches', teachers', volunteers', students', or representatives' own passive negligence or other acts other than active negligence, fraud, willful misconduct, or violation of the law.

-(Initials) I ACKNOWLEDGE THAT I HAVE CAREFULLY READ THIS AGREEMENT FOR SERVICES AND RELEASE OF LIABILITY.
-I UNDERSTAND THE POTENTIAL DANGERS INCIDENT TO PERFORMING THE SERVICES DESCRIBED HEREIN.
-I AM FULLY AWARE OF THE LEGAL CONSEQUENCES OF THIS AGREEMENT, AND AGREE TO ITS TERMS AND UNDERSTAND I AM WAIVING CERTAIN RIGHTS AND ASSUMING THE RISK OF DAMAGE FROM MY PERFORMANCE OF SERVICES CONTEMPLATED BY THIS AGREEMENT.
-THIS AGREEMENT SETS FORTH MY ENTIRE AND INTEGRATED AGREEMENT WITH THE DISTRICT.

-Signature Signature of Campus Administrator

-Name: Name:

-Address: Title:

-Date: Date:
+ultiple-Engagements I, agree to perform Referee/Official Services (S Services) for the North Orange Campus.
+County Community College District's (District), This release will be applicable for the fiscal year to · ., □ Or ne-Time Engagement I, Performer, ☐ Musician, or ☐ Guest agree to perform Performer, Musician, or Guest Speaker Services as specified: for r the North Orange County Community (College District's (District) Ca r the North Orange County Community Lunderstand that the District will compensate me the tot tal sum of for the performance of these Services pa ayable upon service completion. .
+I understand that the District will compensate me the) for the performance of these Services, • derstand tl Contractor and not as a company with or without employees.
+I further I am required to complete and submit an I.R.S.
+Form (W-9) to the District nay be dangerous and hazardous and, by its very nature may pose the ury/illness, or even death, to those individuals who perform such Services.
+ABILITY A AND RESPONSIBILITY FOR ANY AND ALL POT TO PARTICIPATE IN THESE SERVICES, I AGREE TO ASSUME ALL TENTIAL RISKS, INJURIES, OR EVEN DEATH THAT MAY BE CAUSED PATING IN SUCH SERVICES.
+I represent and warrant that I am mentally a Services without any limitations. resentativ rustees, employees, agents, coaches, teachers, students, volunteers, or ed by me which is incident to and/or associated with preparing for and/or their truste connection action, sui strict, Boar rsonal, phy property o stees', em ees, employees, agents, coaches, teachers, volu n with my performance of these Services.
+For purp its, or judgments of any kind that myself or my gu ard, College, and their trustees, employees, agen ysical or emotional, injury, accident, illness, or de during my performance of Services that may resu rmless District, District's governing board (Board), and College and each nteers, and representatives free from any and all liability arising out of or cose of this RELEASE, liability means all claims, demands, losses, causes uardians, heirs, executors, administrators, and assigns may have against nts, coaches, teachers, volunteers, and representatives because of my ath, or because of any loss of or damage to property that occurs to me or all from any cause including but not limited to District's, Board's, College's, students', or representatives' own passive negligence or other acts other of the law.
+ABILITY.
+I FULLY A AM WAIV I UNDERSTAND THE POTENTIAL DANGERS I AWARE OF THE LEGAL CONSEQUENCES OF YING CERTAIN RIGHTS AND ASSUMING TH ATED BY THIS AGREEMENT.
+THIS AGREEME ULLY READ THIS AGREEMENT FOR SERVICES AND RELEASE OF INCIDENT TO PERFORMING THE SERVICES DESCRIBED HEREIN.
+I THIS AGREEMENT, AND AGREE TO ITS TERMS AND UNDERSTAND IE RISK OF DAMAGE FROM MY PERFORMANCE OF SERVICES ENT SETS FORTH MY ENTIRE AND INTEGRATED AGREEMENT WITH Signature Signature of Campus Administrator Na ame: Name: Addre - Title: ess)ate: Date: ט ναιο